 Dividing Sentimental Items and “Low Value” Items When Getting Divorced

-Surprisingly, often times one of the most difficult parts of a divorce is the division of the smaller things like family photos and personal items.
+Surprisingly, oftentimes one of the most difficult parts of a divorce is the division of the smaller things like family photos and personal items.
 Dividing sentimental items for a divorce can be tricky.
-It may be easy enough to divide the big ticket items, because those have a clear monetary value that we can assign.
-People usually aren’t emotionally attached to the washer and dryer, so we can just assign a value to it, and someone can go buy a new one with their money award if they need to.
+It may be easy enough to divide the big-ticket items because those have a clear monetary value that we can assign.
+People usually aren’t emotionally attached to the washer and dryer, so we can just assign a value to it, and someone can go buy a new one with their monetary award if they need to.

 Dividing sentimental items when both parties want them.

 For items of sentimental value that modern technology hasn’t caught up to yet, it can be a real problem when both people want the item.
 Maybe this is a special antique that both parties like or any one of a thousand items that aren’t easily replaced by assigning a value to them.
 The same problem is true for smaller items like chairs, or that old Ikea bookshelf that costs $20 and is falling apart.
 While those don’t have sentimental value, they don’t have a monetary value worth bothering with, so who gets to keep it if both people want it?